 - 1 tablespoon lemon juice more if needed

-Over a large bowl, sift together flour, ½ cup of the sugar and salt.
+- Over a large bowl, sift together flour, and ½ cup of sugar and salt.
 Repeat the sifting process 3 times.

-Bake the cake for 35 to 40 minutes, or until golden on top and spongy.
-Remove cake from oven, let it stand for 5 minutes then invert the cake on a cooling rack and allow it to cool completely.
+- Bake the cake for 35 to 40 minutes, or until golden on top and spongy.
+Remove the cake from the oven, let it stand for 5 minutes then invert the cake on a cooling rack and allow it to cool completely.

 - In a small bowl combine all the ingredients and mix until well combines, the mixture must be glossy with no lumps, with a thick consistency, but still pourable.
 If the mixture is too thin add 1 teaspoon of lemon juice.
 Pour the mixture over the cooled cake and let it stand for 15 minutes for it to settle.